-Computer software was used to conduct the kinetic investigations of the heat decomposition of the lanthanum compounds.
-In order to examine the kinetics of the complexes' decomposition, dehydration and decomposition were used.
-An integral technique was created by Coats and Redfern and used with TG data [8].
-The most effective linear plot, based on activation energy (E) is also calculated, is predicted to be produced by following the right order.
+Computer software was used to conduct the kinetic investigations of the heat decomposition of the lanthanum complexes.
+For the study of the kinetics of the complexes' decomposition, dehydration and decomposition were used.
+An integral technique was created by Coats and Redfern and used with TG data [7].
+The best linear plot, from which activation energy (E) is also calculated, is predicted to be produced by following the right order.
 Coats and Redfern equation is